polyadic/funcky-lexer/README.md

     .AddSimpleRuleWithContext<ClassToken>("class", context => context.All(lexeme => lexeme is not { Token: ClassToken }), 1)
 ```

-We first define a rule which creates the identifier token, work as usual and has the default weight of 0.
+We first define a rule which creates the identifier token, this works as usual and has the default weight of 0.
 Then we add a rule with context and restrict the usage of it to contexts which have no ClassToken so far.
 We give this a weight of 1 so this matches first if it is activated.

 For the example input below this means the first class will be created as `ClassToken()` and the second one will be created as `IdentifierToken("class")`